stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 times I felt an uneasiness which had no very definite cause, although my solitary nature had made me long accustomed to the ancient silence and the ancient voice of nature.
-These misgivings, to which I could have put no sure name, did not affect me long, yet I think now that all the while a gradual consciousness of the ocean&rsquo;s immense loneliness crept upon me, a loneliness that was made subtly horrible by intimations&mdash;which were never more than such&mdash;of some animation or sentience preventing me from being wholly alone.
+These misgivings, to which I could have put no sure name, did not affect me long, yet I think now that all the while a gradual consciousness of the ocean's immense loneliness crept upon me, a loneliness that was made subtly horrible by intimations--which were never more than such--of some animation or sentience preventing me from being wholly alone.

   The noisy, yellow streets of the town, with their curiously unreal activity,